Security

 6. Retry Behavior on Token Failure

 The runtime also treats suspected CSRF or antiforgery failures as a recoverable token problem once.
-If a request comes back as a 400 response mentioning CSRF or antiforgery, heimdall.js clears its cached token, fetches a fresh one, and retries the request one time.
+If a request comes back as a 400 response mentioning CSRF or antiforgery, the Heimdall runtime clears its cached token, fetches a fresh one, and retries the request one time.

 request fails with 400